mukeshnaiduu/Fyndr.AI/MERGE_REPORT.md

 ## Overview

-This document summarizes the process and outcomes of merging four separate HireHub AI repositories into a single unified codebase.
+This document summarizes the process and outcomes of merging four separate Fyndr.AI repositories into a single unified codebase.
 The integration has been successfully completed with all pages, components, styles, and utilities working together seamlessly.

 ## Repositories Merged